 In this post:

-- This will apply as of January 8, 2025, for travelers from many parts of the globe, including the United States, Canada, Australia, New Zealand, Japan, Singapore, South Korea, and more; applications have opened as of November 27, 2024
+As of January 8, 2025 (today), this has been extended to travelers from many parts of the globe, including the United States, Canada, Australia, New Zealand, Japan, Singapore, South Korea, and more.
+Then as of April 2, 2025, this will be extended to visitors from the European Union.

-As this rolls out, travelers will need to pay £10 to apply for an ETA, and each ETA is valid for multiple entries across two years (assuming your passport doesn’t expire in that time period), with no stay being longer than six months.
-Officially, it can take three working days for an ETA to be approved, though in many cases they’ll be approved faster than that, within minutes or hours.
+As this rolls out, travelers need to pay £10 to apply for an ETA, and each ETA is valid for multiple entries across two years (assuming your passport doesn’t expire in that time period), with no stay being longer than six months.
+It can take three working days for an ETA to be approved, though in many cases they’ll be approved faster than that, within minutes or hours.

 This is annoying, but not a huge deal